 9. Don’t Trust Public Wifi

 If you surf the web whilst sipping your latte in your local coffee shop beware!
 Did you know that much of your internet connection (web browsing and email) is being sent over the connection unencrypted?
 Anyone malicious in the coffee shop could be listening in and stealing your passwords.
 If you have a 3G connection then use that, but if not, you’ll need to secure your connection.
 Websites that use https (Facebook and Twitter for example) encrypt your data, but most websites won’t.
 For this, you’ll need to use a VPN or virtual private network.
 This encrypts your connection by connecting to a secure server in the middle.
 You can build your own (as this Lifehacker article tells you), but it’s probably easier to use a VPN service.
 Again, Lifehacker comes to the rescue with a list of the best VPNs.
+Personally I use the VPN service from Private Internet Access* which is reliable and very secure.

 10. Never Leave Your Computer Unattended